nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 ...
 ```

-We also know that we are overwriting a lot of memory in the stack and we control good amount of registers:
+We also know that we are overwriting a lot of memory in the stack and we control a good number of registers:

 ```
 ...